This website will be available in Ukrainian soon! Наш веб-сайт буде незабаром доступний українською.

 Frequently asked questions

-How to find a general practitioner (local family doctor/”huisarts”)?
+How do I find a general practitioner (local family doctor/"huisarts")?

 Start by visiting ZorgkaartNederland, where you can explore a list of general practitioners in your area along with reviews from other patients.
 It’s a great way to get an idea of what to expect before making a choice.